AkashNeil/akashneil/README.md

 ### We live in the information age

-I help humanity by enabling the transfer of data and information throughout the world.
+I help humanity progress by enabling the transfer of data and information throughout the world.
 I develop web services (REST APIs) and the back end of web applications using Java & Spring.

 <!--
 **AkashNeil/akashneil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.